Multan Metrobus

 The Multan Metrobus is a bus rapid transit (BRT) system in Multan, Punjab, Pakistan.
 Construction work on the line began in May 2015, while operations commenced on 24 January 2017.
 It was the third BRT project in Pakistan, after the Lahore Metrobus and the Rawalpindi-Islamabad Metrobus.

 Design

 The Multan Metro route is 18.5 km long, with a 12.5 km elevated section.
 It has 21 bus stations, with 14 elevated stations and seven ground-level stations.
 The bus stations have been constructed with Multan's extreme hot and cold weather in mind.
 Each bus, typically, can carry 190 passengers.
 A private company will run the bus service for the time being.

 Nearly 96,000 commuters are expected to use Multan Metrobus service every day.
-The official reports reported cost of Rs.
-29 billion for 18.5 km, making it Rs 1.61 billion per kilometer.
+The official reports reported cost of Rs.29 billion for 18.5 km, making it Rs.1.61 billion per kilometre.

 Operational problems of project

 Multan Metrobus service was started with 47 buses.
 However, the service was unable to meet its target of 90,000+ passengers.
 After experiencing losses, ten buses were sent to the Lahore Metrobus project.
 Nevertheless, the remaining 37 buses were still unable to attain viable passengers.
 To prevent the service from collapsing, 19 buses were parked and strength was reduced to 18.

 Furthermore, 100 more feeder bus services were bought in the first phase, feeding passengers to the remaining 18 buses from far-flung areas.
 Later, 100 more buses were imported to make a total of 200, accommodating all possible routes in Multan.
 Afterward, Speedo buses were also reduced from 200 to 115 after a few months attributed to empty buses and lack of public interest.

 Despite all measures taken by the Punjab government, the project sustained high annual losses due to the subsidized rate provided in the project.
 Several reasons for the failure of the project included: